caueoliveiraaa/DataCommerceDB/docs/04_data_types.md

 Differences:

-- CHAR(n) pads values with spaces; VARCHAR(n) does not.
+- Char(n) pads values with spaces; varchar(n) does not.
-- CHAR(n) always uses the full allocated length; VARCHAR(n) uses only what it needs.
+- Char(n) always uses the full allocated length; varchar(n) uses only what it needs.
-- CHAR(n) can cause unexpected comparison behavior due to trailing spaces.
+- Char(n) can cause unexpected comparison behavior due to trailing spaces.
-- VARCHAR(n) is more flexible and efficient for most use cases.
+- Varchar(n) is more flexible and efficient for most use cases.

 </br>